 There’s still no sales tax, no capital gains tax — and no inheritance, wealth, or estate taxes.
 And corporate tax is only 10%.

 Now, if you’re an internationally-minded person with enough money to have a tax problem frantically hunting for tax residency and attractive structuring options, Gibraltar might be your saving grace.

-For years, Gibraltar non-resident companies have been quietly discussed in tax nomad circles– a popular structuring tool and way to run a tax-free company for Europeans.
+For years, Gibraltar non-resident companies have been quietly discussed in tax nomad circles– a popular structuring tool and a way to run a tax-free company for Europeans.

 Today, Gibraltar is popular for the independently wealthy and anyone hungry for tax residency in a country with territorial taxation close to Europe.